tjk213/tk-dotfiles/README.md

 ### HTOP

 `htop` reads its config from `$HOME/.config/htop/htoprc`.
-So this is the file that must be linked to `tk-dotfiles/.htoprc`.
+So this is the file that must be linked to the desired config:

+  - `htop-cpu2.cfg`: 2 columns of CPU meters
+  - `htop-cpu4.cfg`: 4 columns of CPU meters